 : CONTACT :

-Eddy Kwon is a composer-performer and community-based teaching artist living in Cincinnati, Ohio.
-They are a City of Cincinnati Art Ambassador Fellow, a Cincinnatus Presidential Scholar, and a 2016 United States Artists Ford Fellow.
+EDWARD YOON KWON (Eddy Kwon) is a composer-performer, violinist/violist, and community-based teaching artist living in Cincinnati, Ohio.
+Eddy is a City of Cincinnati Art Ambassador Fellow, a Cincinnatus Presidential Scholar, and a 2016 United States Artists Ford Fellow.

 Eddy serves as Artistic Director of Price Hill Will, a non-profit comprehensive community development corporation serving the diverse neighborhood of Price Hill, where Eddy also lives.
 As Artistic Director, Eddy leads Price Hill Will’s key arts programs: MYCincinnati, a tuition-free, daily youth orchestra program engaging 120 Price Hill youth; the Price Hill Creative Community Festival, a free, annual arts and neighborhood festival whose mission is to use collaborative performing arts as a tool to build more creative and inclusive communities; the Creative Action Residency, an immersive year-long artist residency with a central goal of identifying, engaging with, and ultimately transforming oppressive systems through collaborative action; and a community-curated performance series, which engages local, national, and international performing artists and supports the next generation of curators and presenters.
 These programs are active at the intersection of creative youth development, community engagement, and equitable neighborhood development, and present a different model for how community development organizations can use the arts as a tool for advancing equity.